 “Ask, and it will be given to you; seek, and you will find; knock, and it will be opened to you.
 For everyone who asks receives, and the one who seeks finds, and to the one who knocks it will be opened.”

 Additionally, you must believe in whom you are praying to.
 The power of prayer is not in the prayer itself or even the person saying the prayer.

-He is sovereign over all, meaning everything is in his control and he can turn around any situation or circumstances.
+God is sovereign over all, meaning everything is in God’s control.
+God can turn around any situation or circumstances.
 This is the God we are praying to for His holy intervention in our lives and the lives of our friends.

 2 – Prayer Warriors are Consistent